CrispenGari/object-detection-webcam/README.md

 # What is this?

-This is a simple Machine learning React app that detects objects in real time using a pre-trained model from tensorflow.
+This is a simple Machine learning React app that detects objects from a web camera in real time using a pre-trained model from tensorflow.
 This app is cappable of detecting objects like:

 * people
 * cell phones
 * wine glass
 * dogs
 * cats
-* #### etc
+* etc

 ## This app is using